-- Resident status could pose a challenge to safe cleaning - There is any need for additional PPE or supplies (e.g., if there are any spills of blood/body fluids or if the resident is on transmission-based precautions) - There are any obstacles (e.g., clutter) or issues that could pose a challenge to safe cleaning - There is any damaged or broken furniture or surfaces to be reported to supervisor/management
+- resident status could pose a challenge to safe cleaning; - there is any need for additional PPE or supplies (e.g. if there are any spills of blood/body fluids or if the resident is on transmission-based precautions); - there are any obstacles (e.g. clutter) or issues that could pose a challenge to safe cleaning; and - there is any damaged or broken furniture or surfaces to be reported to the supervisor/management.